Cyfraith Hywel: Classes

 For the purposes of the laws, Welsh society was divided into five classes: the rulers, including the king (rhi or brenin) over his kingdom and the lords over their fiefs; the free Welsh, including both the pedigreed aristocracy (boneddigion or uchelwyr) and the yeomen together; the Welsh serfs (taeogion, ailltion, or bileiniaid); foreigners resident in Wales (alltudion); and the slaves (caethion).
+(Note: Note that Aneurin Owen, however, considered caethion as synonymous with ailltion by the time of Hywel.
+(Ancient Laws and Institutes of Wales, Glossary).)
 The privileges, penalties, and obligations due by law varied with the social status of the person concerned.

 Naturalization

 At the time of Hywel's laws, Cymry – the modern Welsh for all of the Welsh people – apparently only applied to the free classes and not to serfs or slaves.
-However, none of them counted as a "foreigner" and, even if they moved from one Welsh "kingdom" (gwlad) to another, they did not suffer that status but were considered fully native.
+However, none of them counted as a "foreigner" and, even if they moved from one Welsh "kingdom" (gwlad, lit. 'country' or 'nation' in Welsh) to another, they did not suffer that status but were considered fully native.

 Those from outside Wales were considered between serfs and slaves, forbidden to offer testimony, and obliged to pledge themselves to a native Welshman (even a serf) who would be responsible for them.
 This status could only be removed after three generations in the north and possibly as many as nine elsewhere, after which the foreigner's descendants were considered to be native serfs.